 “I guess, in my work, I have always been returning to my childhood or youth and looking at longing for something I wished or wanted to have, and looking at how nostalgia affects one” Felix Treadwell, 2021.

 Treadwell (b.
-1992, Maidstone, United Kingdom) is based in Taipei and holds a BFA from the Camberwell College of Art and an MFA from the Royal College of Art.
+1992, Maidstone, United Kingdom) lives and works in London and holds a BFA from the Camberwell College of Art and an MFA from the Royal College of Art.

 Recent group shows include ‘Stockholm Sessions’, Carl Kostyál (Stockholm, 2021); ‘Can’t Wait To Meet You’, Primary Projects (Miami, 2021); ‘DONTGIVEADAMNS’, Gallerie Marian Cramer (Amsterdam, 2020); ‘2x2x2’, imlabor (Tokyo, 2020); ‘ADIEU TO OLD ENGLAND, THE KIDS ARE ALRIGHT’, Choi & Lager Gallery (Cologne, 2019); ‘There’s Something About Painting’, Tatjana Pieters Gallery (Gent, 2019); ‘Deeply’, Galleria Patricia Armocida (Milan, 2019).